There are several HPV vaccines available in Canada to help protect against certain types of human papillomavirus infections.

 Other low-risk types of HPV lead to genital warts.
 They're called "low-risk" because they are unlikely to cause cancer.

 HPV is also the most common sexually transmitted infection (STI for short, also known by the older term sexually transmitted disease or STD) in the world.
-3 out of 4 sexually active people will become infected with HPV at some point in their lives, and most are infected before the age of 25.
+Without vaccination, 3 out of 4 sexually active people will become infected with HPV at some point in their lives, and most are infected before the age of 25.

 Although there are over 100 different types of HPV, most of these cause only minor health problems.
 Most types of HPV cause no symptoms and go away on their own.
 But about 40 types of HPV that affect the genital area can lead to health problems described above.
 To learn more about the health conditions caused by HPV, read "HPV and the diseases it can cause."

 Health Canada's National Advisory Committee on Immunization (NACI) recommends the HPV vaccine to be used in females between 9 and 13 years of age, before the start of any sexual activity.
 The vaccine is divided into 3 doses within 6 months.